Table of Contents

 Phishing (pronounced “fishing”) is a type of online identity theft.
-It uses e-mail and fraudulent Web sites that are designed to steal your personal data or information such as credit card numbers, passwords, account data, or other information.
+It uses e-mail, text messages, and fraudulent Web sites that are designed to steal your personal data or information such as credit card numbers, passwords, account data, or other information.

-What should I do if I receive an e-mail phishing scam?
+What to do if you receive a phishing e-mail

 If you think you’ve received a phishing scam, delete the e-mail message.
 Do not click any links in the message.